 He is ever so close again.
-Lionel Messi is just two games away from becoming a World Cup champion for the first time in his illustrious career at Qatar 2022.
+Lionel Messi is now just one game away from becoming a World Cup champion for the first time in his illustrious career at Qatar 2022.
 Can he emulate his fellow Argentine great, Diego Maradona, on the biggest stage the sport has to offer?

-The second team to make the semi-finals were Argentina, who also won a shoot-out, beating the Netherlands 4-3 on penalties after a 2-2 draw after extra-time.
-The stage has, therefore, been set for Messi once more to see if he can deliver the trophy to his country in Qatar.
+The stage has, therefore, been set for Messi once more to see if he can deliver the coveted trophy to his country.

 HAS MESSI WON A WORLD CUP BEFORE FOR ARGENTINA?